Dispute Parking Tickets From Your Mobile Phone In Two Minutes

-On average, DoNotPay can save you half a day’s worth of work.
-If you do it all yourself, you can spend over half of your day gathering evidence, collecting witness statements, taking everything to appeal, waiting in lines, writing checks, and mailing letters.
-Sometimes, this process takes even longer, depending on the country or the state in which you reside.
+On average, DoNotPay can save you over half a day’s worth of work.
+That’s how much time you can waste if you decide to gather the evidence, collect witness statements, deliver everything to the court, and wait in line.
+Sometimes, the process takes even longer, depending on the jurisdiction in which the parking citation was issued.

 Will DoNotPay help me fight parking infractions from private companies?

-DoNotPay will not only help you fight parking tickets you receive from the government but also tickets from any private parking company, including:
+DoNotPay will not only help you fight parking tickets from the government but also tickets from any private parking company, including:

 - Douglas Parking